flutter/devtools/packages/devtools_extensions/example/README.md

 `app_that_uses_foo`, or one if its `bin/` or `test/` libraries, the provided DevTools extensions will load in their own tab in DevTools.

-- `flutter run` the `app_that_uses_foo` app and open DevTools to see both the `package:foo` and `package:dart_foo` extensions in DevTools connected to a Flutter app.
+To see both the `package:foo` and `package:dart_foo` extensions in DevTools for the app:

+    In VS Code:
+    1. Start app_that_uses_foo on any platform by pressing F5
+    2. Open DevTools with one of the following ways:
+    - button 'DevTools' on Flutter panel in VS Code
+    - menu {} > Dart DevTools at the bottom of VS Code

+    In CLI:
+    1. Start app with 'flutter run'
+    2. Open DevTools with one of the following ways:
+    - `dart devtools`
+    - (for DevTools developers) with command `devtools_tool serve .` in `packages/devtools_app` of DevTools repo

-- Run `dart run --observe bin/script.dart` and open DevTools to see the `package_dart_foo` extension in DevTools connected to a Dart CLI app.
+To see the `package_dart_foo` extension in DevTools

+1. Run `dart run --observe bin/script.dart`
+2. Open DevTools.

 <!-- TODO(kenz): uncomment once https://github.com/flutter/devtools/issues/7183 is resolved. -->
 <!-- - Run `dart test test/nested/simple_test.dart --pause-after-load` and open